bergercookie/Pump3000/docs/_build/html/_sources/installation.txt

   The user can configure the port that the pump is connected to.
 This window is also summoned at the start of the Pump30000

+.. rubric:: Footnotes

+.. [#f1] You can make a shortcut to Pump.exe file but do not move it outside
+         the dist folder as it depends on the dlls files located there